playmer/sdl_gpu_by_example/site/content/lessons/007_The_Cube_and_Math.md

 ---
-title: The Cube and Math (Example Done, Started Outlining)
+title: The Cube and Math
 description: We're not done learning about APIs that can help us in 2D, but it's time to start learning about 3D rendering.
 We'll be rendering a cube, and along the way learn about properly constructing a model matrix, and expand out our math library.
 template: lesson_template.html
+example_status: Finished
+chapter_status: Outlined
 collections: ["lessons"]
 ---